jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 );

-final userId = userId_example; // String | User GUID.
+final String userId = 'userId_example'; // String | User GUID.
 This can also be \"me\" which will point to the current user.

 try {
   final result = await client.users.getUser(userId);